bazelbuild/bazel/site/docs/glossary.md

 metadata like the command line arguments, action key, environment variables, and declared input/output artifacts.

-#### Action key

-The cache key of an [*action*](#action).
-Computed based on action metadata, such as the command line that will be executed, compiler flags, library locations and system headers.
-Enables Bazel to cache or invalidate individual actions deterministically.

 #### Action cache

 The cache of [*action*](#action) metadata to action execution result.
 Lives on